-"Corporate Affairs Commission" (CAC) means a body established under Section 1 of the Principal Act also referred to as the "Commission".
+"Corporate Affairs Commission (CAC)" means the body established under Section 1 of the Principal Act also referred to as the "Commission".

 "CAC accreditation number" for the purpose of this Regulation, means the number assigned to an Insolvency Practitioner by the Commission.